Bamboo toothbrushes are widely available and seen as one of the best options for an eco-friendly toothbrush.

 This is a category where we can’t necessarily separate one product as the “best” in terms of performance.

-In the section below we’ve chosen our favourite options for a bamboo toothbrush.
+In the section below we’ve chosen our favorite options for a bamboo toothbrush.

 The choices are based not only on how well the product works, but also on how transparent the companies are about their product process and any other policies they have for benefiting the environment.